Bench (furniture)

-A bench is a long seat on which multiple people may sit at the same time.
+A bench is a long seat on which several people may sit at the same time.
 Benches are typically made of wood, but may also be made of metal, stone, or synthetic materials.
 Many benches have back rests, while others do not and can be accessed from either side.
 Arm rests are another common feature.
 In many American public areas, benches may be donated by persons or associations, as indicated by an affixed plaque, a common form of memorial to a deceased person (see memorial bench).
+Memorial benches can also be found in other countries.
 Benches may be placed outdoors or indoors, but are more often found outdoors.